HuppiFluppi/survey-tool/README.md

 - Points must be configured per question.
 - Leaderboard can be configured to display scores.

+## Roadmap
+- [ ] Enable Android target
+- [ ] Refactor package structure and remedy some code smells
+- [ ] Add support for specifying the participant name question
+- [ ] Add possibility to resume survey by loading existing data (highscore, instanceId, etc.)
+- [ ] Add remote configuration loading and data sending
+- [ ] Add support for more question types
+- [ ] Add multi survey languages support
+- [ ] Add support for images (Background, Summary, Page Header)
+- [ ] Add support for custom color themes
+- [ ] Add fullscreen/kiosk mode (Desktop)
+- [ ] Add conditional pages

+## Contributing
+Contributions are welcome!
+Please:
+- Open issues with clear steps to reproduce and expected behavior
+- Submit Pull Requests with concise descriptions, tests (where applicable), and clean commit history
+- Follow the project’s coding style and patterns

+## Disclaimer
+This software is provided "as is", without warranty of any kind.
+The author is certain, parts of this software could be done better.
+The todos are plenty and bugs are likely hiding.
+Use at your own risk and have fun.
+This is a learning and experiment project.

 ## Development

 ### Flow & State of loaded survey